fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-2.md

 ## Summary

-In this section you filled out your unit test implemenation stub and ran your unit test.
+In this section you filled out your unit test implementation stub and ran your unit test.

 **Next:** [Writing Unit Tests Part 3: Testing the Results](./writing-unit-tests-3.md)